Fracking Related Truck and Transportation Accidents

 But even a semi truck crash—which involves much heavier vehicles than an ordinary car wreck—can be made worse when it’s on a fracking job site.
 That’s because fracking job sites all involve dangerous brews of fracking chemicals and wastewater, as well as gas pipelines that could rupture.
 In a crash, that means the workers and neighbors involved run the risk of a highly toxic spill or a catastrophic explosion.
 Fracking chemical spills can enter the groundwater or nearby streams, creating a risk to people, pets, livestock and wildlife, as well as the environment as a whole.
 That’s a threat not only to the health of everyone nearby, but also the livelihoods of those who depend on the land.
 And of course, a gas explosion can kill or permanently injure everyone in the vicinity.

 Trucking accidents cause death and catastrophic, permanent disabilities.
 Fracking truck crashes add the risk of toxic spills and explosions to that list.
-If you or someone you love was hurt in a trucking accident involving the fracking industry, don’t wait to call Philadelphia truck accident attorneys at Rosenbaum & Associates to discuss your legal options.
+If you or someone you love was hurt in a trucking accident involving the fracking industry, don’t wait to call Philadelphia personal injury attorneys at Rosenbaum & Associates to discuss your legal options.
 You can reach us at 1-800-7-LEGAL-7 or send us an email.